unstoppabledomains/dev-docs/polygon/cns1-to-uns1.md

 ![safeTransferFrom Option 1 with 3 fields to complete](/images/cns-safe-transfer-option1.png)

-<figcaption style="text-align: center">safeTransferFrom Option 1 with 3 fields to complete</figcaption>
+<figcaption>safeTransferFrom Option 1 with 3 fields to complete</figcaption>
 </figure>

 ### OPTION 2: safeTransferFrom function with four fields